-(A) "Administering body" means the agency, department, division or other part of the Ohio government, which has the authority to administer programs under the housing trust fund, including, but not limited to, the Ohio department of aging, Ohio department of development, community development division, office of housing and community partnerships and Ohio housing finance agency.
+(A) "Administering body" means the agency, department, division or other part of the Ohio government, which has the authority to administer programs under the housing trust fund, including, but not limited to, the Ohio department of aging, Ohio development services agency , community services division, office of community development and Ohio housing finance agency.

-(C) "Area median income" means the median income, adjusted by household size, identified by ODOD for the county in which an activity funded with housing trust fund monies is located.
+(C) "Area median income" means the median income, adjusted by household size, identified by ODSA for the county in which an activity funded with housing trust fund monies is located.

-(D) "Transitional and permanent housing program" means a program which allows for grants to be made to eligible applicants for homeless prevention, transitional housing, direct housing and permanent supportive housing activities that address the housing needs of homeless and low-income individuals and families.
+(D) "Transitional housing and permanent supportive housing " means activities which allows for grants to be made to eligible applicants for homeless prevention, transitional housing, rapid re-housing and permanent supportive housing activities that address the housing needs of homeless and low-income individuals and families.

-(E) "Homeless prevention" means assistance to individuals or families that have received eviction notices or notices of termination of utility services or are in imminent danger of foreclosure and will be homeless but for the assistance.
+(E) "Homeless prevention" means assistance to individuals or families that have received eviction notices or notices of termination of utility services and will be homeless but for the assistance.

 (F) "Transitional housing" means housing and supportive services provided to homeless individuals and families, for no longer than twenty-four months, to enable them to obtain and maintain independent, permanent housing.

-(H) "Permanent supportive housing" means community-based, long-term housing and supportive services for homeless individuals with disabilities.
+(H) "Permanent supportive housing" means community-based, long-term housing and supportive services, as appropriate, for homeless individuals with disabilities.

-(I) "Homeless" means an individual or family lacking a regular and adequate nighttime residence and unable to secure independent housing; an individual or family that resides in a shelter or other temporary residence; or an individual or family at imminent risk of becoming homeless; or a person fleeing domestic violence.
+(I) "Homeless" means an individual or family lacking a regular and adequate nighttime residence and unable to secure independent housing; an individual or family that resides in a shelter or other temporary residence; an individual or family at imminent risk of becoming homeless; or a person fleeing domestic violence.